Month: May 2026

 When onboarding becomes measurable, it becomes optimizable.
 And when it becomes optimizable, it becomes your primary growth lever.

+A marketplace with thousands of products can still feel empty if the search does not work.
 In multi-vendor marketplace development, search is not the same as store search.
 In a regular e-commerce store, you rank your own products.
-Marketplace, you rank products from many sellers with different quality levels, fulfillment reliability, review history, image quality, pricing logic, and risk profiles.
+In a marketplace, you rank products from many sellers with different quality levels, fulfillment reliability, review history, image quality, pricing logic, and risk profiles.

 If your search algorithm only matches keywords, it may push the wrong products to the top.